Ayosalau/SampleSuperStore-Using-PowerBi-and-SQL/README.md

 ## Introduction

-This is a Power BI and SQL project on sales analysis of an imagenary store called **Nifest Supermart** The project is about driving insights to answer crucial questions and help the store make data driven decisions.
+This is a Power BI and SQL project on sales analysis of an imaginary store called **Nifest Supermart** The project is about driving insights to answer crucial questions and help the store make data-driven decisions.

-**_Disclaimer_**: All the dataset do not represent the data of any real company, institution or country.
+**_Disclaimer_**: All the datasets do not represent the data of any real company, institution, or country.

 ## Problem Statement
 1. Which Category is Best Selling and Most Profitable?